Celebrate Thai New Year 2019 in Chiang Mai: Songkran for Beginners

 When is Songkran?

 In the whole of Thailand, Songkran is celebrated from the 13th to 15th of April.
 In Chiang Mai, Thai kids and tourists start the first water fights already on the 12th and the whole week there are cultural celebrations going on.
 On the 13th, celebrations kick off in the morning and then keep going into the 14th and 15th of April.
 On the 15th, the party goes on deep into the night.
 This year the festival is during the weekend and the government announced to close all schools and government offices on the 16th as well.
 This probably means an extra day of water fighting.
 Yeah!
+For a full list of activities please check the schedule below.

 Where to celebrate Songkran in Chiang Mai?